 We say that $\psi,\widetilde{\psi}\in \cF_Y$ are cohomologous within the class $\cF_Y$ if there exists $u\in \cF_Y$ such that $\psi(x)=\widetilde{\psi}(x)-u(x)+u(\sigma(x))$.

 We note that the results for the uniqueness of equilibrium states for countable alphabets by Mauldin and Urbanski \cite{MU}, and Sarig \cite{Sarig} are formulated for one-sided shift spaces.
-The following result allows the transition from the two-sided to the one-sided countable shift space.
+The following result allows the transition from the two-sided to the one-sided shift with a countable alphabet.

 \begin{lemma} Let $\psi \in \cF_Y$.
-Then there exists $\widetilde{\psi} \in \mathcal{F}_Y$ cohomologous to $\psi$ within the class $\cF_Y$ such that $\widetilde{\psi}(x)=\widetilde{\psi}(y)$ whenever $x_k=y_k$ for all $k\in \bN_0$. \end{lemma} \begin{proof} The result is due to Bowen \cite[Lemma 1.6]{Bo} for subshifts of finite type over finite alphabets.
+Then there exists $\widetilde{\psi} \in \mathcal{F}_Y$ cohomologous to $\psi$ within the class $\cF_Y$ such that $\widetilde{\psi}(x)=\widetilde{\psi}(y)$ whenever $x_k=y_k$ for all $k\in \bN_0$. \end{lemma} \begin{proof} The result was first stated by Sinai \cite{Si} for subshifts of finite type over finite alphabets.
+A complete proof of Sinai's result is given by Bowen \cite[Lemma 1.6]{Bo}.
 Bowen's proof generalizes to the countable alphabet case without changes.
 We only include here those details of the proof that are used later on, see \cite[Lemma 1.6]{Bo} for the complete proof:

 Given $x\in Y$ define $r(x)$ by $r(x)_k=x_k$ for $k\geq 0$ and $r(x)_k=x_0$ for $k\leq 0$.
 The function $u$ is defined by

 It follows that $u\in \cF_Y$.
 Moreover, $\widetilde{\psi}=\psi-u+u\circ \sigma$ has the desired properties.
 This follows from $\widetilde{\psi}=\psi(r(x))+v(x)$, where